readium/architecture/streamer/parser/metadata.md

 * the string used to sort the title of the publication
 * a language map of the representations of the title
 * which title is the subtitle
-* a language map of the representations of the title
+* a language map of the representations of the subtitle

 ### EPUB 2.x